WisdmLabs/Product-Enquiry-For-WooCommerce/readme.txt

 = Enhanced functions with Pro =

-To enhance and add more value to the existing functions, you should also check out the **Premium version - [WISDM Product Enquiry Pro](https://wisdmlabs.com/woocommerce-quotation-and-inquiry/?utm_source=pefreewordpress&utm_medium=pefreewordpress&utm_campaign=pefreewordpress) for WooCommerce**.
+To enhance and add more value to the existing functions, check out [WISDM Product Enquiry Pro](https://wisdmlabs.com/woocommerce-product-enquiry-pro/?utm_source=Wordpress&utm_medium=Page&utm_campaign=bfcm_2025#pricing) — now available at 70% OFF for Black Friday!
+Unlock Quote Requests, Multi-Product Enquiry & WhatsApp Integration.
+Code: WISDMBFCM | Ends Dec 5th.

 Using this, you can empower your customers to send a single quotation request for **multiple products** or inquire about **bulk** or **large ticket size orders**.
 You can also view and reply to all inquiries and quote requests right from your dashboard.